 In short, long-term holdings are tax-free, even if one’s cryptocurrency assets increase in value.

 When do you need to pay cryptocurrency taxes?

-Taxable events that affect a person’s crypto investments are required to be reported on one’s taxes.
+Taxable events that affect a person’s crypto investments must be reported on one’s taxes.
 A taxable event is any event wherein a person realizes or triggers crypto profits.

-These two tax events are taxed differently, so it’s important to understand the events that fall under each one:
+These two tax events are taxed differently, so it’s essential to understand the events that fall under each one:

 Capital gains tax events

 The short-term and long term capital gain tax events are as follows:

 - Using cryptocurrency to purchase goods or services